Copyright © 2009, 2010, 2011, 2012, 2013, 2014 Lars Vogel

 Clone the e4 tools project with the following command.

-Afterwards you can build the e4 tools locally.
+Afterwards, you can build the e4 tools via Maven on the command line.

 cd org.eclipse.e4.tools mvn clean verify